sh3bu/Portswigger_labs/JWT/JWT authentication bypass via jwk header injection.md

 ## Solution :

+> The server supports the jwk parameter in the JWT header.
+This is sometimes used to embed the correct verification key
+> directly in the token.
+However, it fails to check whether the provided key came from a trusted source.

 Login as wiener using the credentials provided.

 Since we are a normal user we're not able to view the **/admin** panel.